pommicket/bootstrap/README.md

 ## license

-This does not apply to TCC's or musl's source code.
+This does not apply to tcc's or musl's source code.

 ```
 This project is in the public domain.
 Any copyright protections from any law